Patrick makes NASCAR history by winning Daytona 500 pole

 Sixth through 10th in qualifying were: Kasey Kahne, Denny Hamlin, Kyle Busch, Joey Logano and Matt Kenseth, who is the defending winner of the Daytona 500.

 While Patrick won the pole, her rookie of the year contender and romantic companion, Ricky Stenhouse Jr., finished 12th.
 The two revealed last month that they are dating.
-Patrick will start up front in the first twin-qualifier, and Stenhouse will compete in the second race, starting sixth.

 Results from Daytona 500 time trials: